-We love serving biscuits and gravy with air fryer bacon and farmers casserole for a full breakfast or brunch.
+We love serving this gravy recipe with biscuits, bacon, and eggs for a full breakfast or brunch.

 Craving some southern-inspired comfort that doesn’t take forever to make?
 This classic, creamy white gravy can be made from scratch in 15 minutes flat!
 Perfect over biscuits, chicken, potatoes, and so much more.